-Georgia has long been associated to the myth of Jason and the Argonauts, and in Greek mythology Medea was the youngest daughter of the King Aieti of Colchis, who fell in love with Jason – the Greek hero who came to Colchis for the famed Golden Fleece.
+Georgia has long been associated with the myth of Jason and the Argonauts, and in Greek mythology Medea was the youngest daughter of the King Aieti of Colchis, who fell in love with Jason – the Greek hero who came to Colchis for the famed Golden Fleece.
 With the help of Medea, Jason was able to steal the item and fled to Greece.
-King Aieti not only lost the most important treasury of the country, but also his reign.
+King Aieti not only lost the most important treasure of the country, but also his reign.

 Medea is associated with curing diseases and it is believed that she created various types of psychedelic, healing, and deadly oils.
 She cultivated medicinal plants and studied their properties, the use of poisons, and searched for methods of rejuvenation and life extension.